โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kapalua Airport (JHM), also known as Kapalua-West Maui Airport, is a domestic aviation facility serving the popular resort districts of West Maui, including Kapalua, Lahaina, and Ka'anapali.
 Located approximately 10 kilometers north of the historic town of Lahaina, it acts as a critical hub for inter-island travel, providing direct air access for visitors avoiding the longer road journey from Maui's primary airport.
-The facility features a single paved runway extending approximately 914 meters, specifically designed to accommodate regional turboprop aircraft such as the Cessna Caravan.
+At 256 feet elevation covering 50 acres, the airport operates a single 3,000-foot asphalt runway (02/20) with daylight-only operations (0600-1800) designed to accommodate certified Part 121 and Part 135 air carriers using regional turboprop aircraft such as the Cessna Caravan.

 The terminal building at Kapalua is compact, efficient, and designed with a relaxed, open-air aesthetic that perfectly matches the island's tropical environment.
 It houses essential services for domestic travelers, including streamlined check-in counters for major inter-island carriers like Mokulele Airlines and a comfortable, naturally ventilated waiting lounge.
 While the facility lacks the extensive retail and dining corridors found in major hubs like Honolulu, it offers a friendly and personalized experience with a focus on quick passenger processing and immediate access to resort transportation.